Cost-of-Living Advice Hub

-As Tory inaction on the cost-of-living crisis continues, I want to make it as easy as possible for Cardiff Central constituents to access any help they may be entitled to to ease the current burden.
+I want to make it as easy as possible for Cardiff East constituents to access any help they may be entitled to to ease the current burden.

 Below I’ve included links to support for utilities, and any benefits or discounts you may be entitled to – and some links to support agencies who will be able to assist you if needed.